Sakampavankumar/Git-instructions/git.md

 ```
 ![gitlog](gitlog.PNG)

+*2*.`git status` it Lists the files you've changed and those you still need to add or commit:
-*2*.`git status` it is a very useful command which tells us the status of the file which is being tracked(added)or not.The command tells you the current state of your project.
+it is a very useful command which tells us the status of the file which is being tracked(added)or not.The command tells you the current state of your project.
 It is like a report card of your project.
 You will discover more about it as you start using git more and more.
 ```python